 Check current prices for the Canon EOS 2000D on Amazon.

 Shoot vertical and horizontal photos of the same location.
 This doesn’t require much additional work, and it might come in handy in the future.
 You might think you only need horizontal photos, but you never know if you’ll need vertical photos in the future or vice versa!

 Canon EOS 2000D Photo Example from Dymphe: Paris

-If you’re wondering about which cameras are used by travel writers, the Canon EOS 6D is what’s in my camera bag, and should be on your shortlist.
+If you’re wondering which cameras are used by travel writers, the Canon EOS 6D is what’s in my camera bag, is the best option in my opinion, and should be on your shortlist.
 The 6D is a full-frame DSLR camera with excellent ergonomics and a great set of features including a silent shutter mode for quieter shooting, an LCD screen, video capability, and an ISO range of 100-25,600 (expandable down to 50 and up to 102,400).
 It’s also wifi and GPS capable.

 Perhaps the camera’s strongest feature, however, is its low light sensing capability, and with an 11-point AF system, getting a tack sharp focus is quick and easy.
 Weighing in at just 1.7 pounds, the 6D is a comfortable camera that’s easy to travel with.

 The Canon EOS 6D Mark ii is affordable for most photographers, with body pricing starting at around $1200 new.
 The 6D produces professional quality images and is easy to use, and more than enough to keep any advanced photographer happy.

 As for lenses, the Canon 50mm, also known as the ‘Nifty Fifty’, and the Canon 24-105L should easily cover a range of food and travel photography needs, from landscape to macro.

 Check current prices for the Canon 6D Mark ii on Amazon.